-Most Kate has directed an award winning short screenplay by Carol Younghusband and produced by Georgina French.
-It stars Hamilton star Mike Jibson, Sian Reeves and up and coming actress Bessie Coates.
-This is in post-production and will be screening in 2018.
-Before that she directed a 30-minute short film, Love Somehow about Dylan Thomas’ wife Caitlin.
+Most recently, Kate directed s short film from an award winning screenplay by Carol Younghusband and produced by Georgina French which won best film by a female director in the short film corner at Cannes.
+It also won a platinum award from IMDB and is next screening at Galway International Film Festival.
+It stars Hamilton King and Olivier winning actor, Mike Jibson, Sian Reeves and up and coming actress Bessie Coates.
+Before that Kate directed a 30-minute short film, Love Somehow about Dylan Thomas’ wife Caitlin.
 This is screening Internationally in the States, South America, Europe and India, and has been nominated for over 25 awards; winning five, including Best Director, Best Performance, a Remi at Huston Word Fest, a Silver Medal in LA and an Excellence in Film Making Award.
 It has also been awarded two further certificates of excellence.
 Kate is also working on an animated opera about “The Futurists” which is in post-production and her previous short thriller Roadkiller starring Phil Davis, screened at festivals around the world.
 It has recently screened at the British Horror Festival in Leicester Square and at BAFTA recognised Aesthetica Film Festival it was chosen as one of the top 5 thrillers to see and reviews on-line named it one of the highlights of the festival.

-Kate is now developing several feature films including a psychodrama Through the Mirror, a film about Monet based on the book Mad Enchantment and is attached to direct a romantic comedy, ITILY, set on a double decker bus with producer Agnes Fernandes, to shoot late 2017/early 2018.
+Kate is now developing several feature films including a ghost story, Isolation, psychodrama Through the Mirror, and a drama, The Wind Telephone.
+She is also attached to direct a romantic comedy, ITILY, set on a double decker bus with producer Agnes Fernandes, to shoot 2019/2020.